mxagar/hyperparameter-optimization/README.md

 In particular, when we apply Bayesian optimization, Gaussian Processes are regressed as a surrogate of the real `f(x)` with observations and used to estimate the minimum/maximum point.
 The regression is done sequentially and the `x` values to be used at each step are given by the acquisition functions.

-However, there are other SMBO methods different to the introduced Bayesian optimization.
-These alternative methods, follow a similar approach as the Bayesian optimization, but the surrogate function and its regression are different.
+However, there are other SMBO methods different to the introduced Bayesian optimization with Gaussian Processes.
+These alternative methods, follow a similar approach, they are a Bayesian optimization, but the surrogate function and its regression are different.
 Methods introduced in this section:

 - SMACs: Instead of Gaussian Processes, we can use Random Forests and Gradient Boosted Models (GBM) as the surrogate function.
 - TPE: Tree-structured Parzen estimators: Non-standard Bayesian optimization.